pourmalek/CovidVisualizedGlobal/20220204/README.md

 ****

-(2) Americas region, Canada and United States [Daily deaths, 3 scenarios, 2021 on]
+(2) Americas region, Canada and United States [Daily cases or infections, reference scenarios, all time]

 ****